About the NSCF

 The primary focus of the NSCF’s programs is to develop critical thinkers.
 The cornerstone of the critical thinking process is considering and evaluating options.
 This process requires discipline, deliberation and decision.
 For over 25 years, the NSCF has worked with diverse populations in private and public schools, with children in gifted programs as well as those with special needs.
 The NSCF has shown that chess is a tool that helps students develop independent study and problem-solving skills and helps educators attain positive learning outcomes in all core subject areas.

-The NSCF operates a variety of programs in over 70 schools in 30 different communities in New York and Connecticut and implements teacher training programs in communities across the USA.
+The NSCF operates a variety of programs in 60 schools in 30 different communities in New York and Connecticut, and implements teacher training programs and community-focused chess programs in cities across the USA.

-Community Programs – The NSCF offers community classes with partners including YMCA, Boys & Girls Clubs, and local parks & recreation departments, among others.
+Community Programs – The NSCF offers community classes with partners, such as YMCA, Boys & Girls Clubs, and local parks & recreation departments, among others.

 Tournaments – The NSCF organizes scholastic tournaments for those students who are attracted to the competitive aspect of chess.
 Twenty tournaments are offered during the school year with special recognition for students performing at a high level on a consistent basis throughout the season.
 Many NSCF students also participate in state, national and international tournaments.